Unleash/unleash/websitev2/docs/user_guide/index.md

 One of the most important aspects of the architecture to understand is that feature toggles _are evaluated in a client SDKs_ which runs as part of your application.
 This makes toggle evaluations super-fast (_we talk nano-seconds_), scalable and resilient against network disturbances.
 In order to achieve this Unleash compromises a small update-delay when you change your toggle configurations until it is fully propagated to your application (in terms of seconds and is configurable).

-If you want more details you cam read about [our unique architecture](https://www.getunleash.io/blog/our-unique-architecture).
+If you want more details you can read about [our unique architecture](https://www.getunleash.io/blog/our-unique-architecture).

 ### Unleash Server {#unleash-server}